Rare Vase-Form Mantel Clock in Gilt and Patinated Bronze with Matte and Burnished Finishing

 Paris, Directory-Consulate period, circa 1800

-The present mantel garniture is made entirely of finely chased gilt and patinated bronze with matte and burnished finishing.
-It is composed of a central vase that contains the clock, and two lateral vases.
+The present mantel clock is made entirely of finely chased gilt and patinated bronze with matte and burnished finishing.
 The clock has a white enamel dial that indicates the Arabic numeral hours, fifteen-minute intervals and date, by means of three hands, two of which are made of pierced and gilt bronze.
 The hour and half hour striking movement is housed in a case in the form of a Medici vase.
 It is made of finely chased gilt and patinated bronze with matte and burnished finishing.
 The lip is decorated with a frieze of alternating stylized palmettes, oak leaves, and C scrolls; the upper part of the dial is adorned with ribbon-tied flower and leaf garlands; its lower portion is adorned with a mask flanked by outstretched wings; the scrolling handles support two putti who are seated astride the handles and hold leaf garlands that continue over the belly and are suspended from roundels.
 The lower portion is decorated with acanthus leaves and palmettes; the pedestal is adorned with a knop with stylized motifs and a ribbon-tied leaf and seed torus.
 It is set on a stepped entablature, which itself is set on a quadrangular base with a double lozenge motif that contains rosettes, palmettes, and facing griffons.
 The molded plinth features a frieze of lambrequins and water leaves alternating with foliage.
-The two similarly decorated lateral vases are notable principally for the wide Neoclassical bands that adorn their bellies and depict nymphs and bacchants holding hands and dancing.

 Pierre-Philippe Thomire (1757 - 1843)